levinebw/vectorvictor/README.md

 *"What's our vector, Victor?"* - A collection of intentionally vulnerable code examples for security testing, training, and educational purposes.

-> **Fun fact:** This repo name is a tribute to the classic *Airplane!* quote, but here we're navigating through security vulnerabilities instead of flight paths.
-Clearance, Clarence?

 ## ⚠️ Warning

 **DO NOT deploy these applications.
 These are sample code snippets that have not been tested as executables.**